Exhibits | Carolina Wildlife

 Strix varia (wikipedia)

-There are four barred owls in Carolina Wildlife.
-All four have wing injuries and three of them have eye injuries which prevent them from being able to live in the wild.
+The barred owl living in Carolina Wildlife is no longer able to survive in the wild due to an injury.
 You may be able to hear this type of owl in your backyard or around your neighborhood.
 Listen for its familiar call: "Who cooks for you?
 Who cooks for you all?"

 WoodchuckMarmota monax (wikipedia)